Israel launches deadly wave of airstrikes across Gaza after ceasefire talks stall

 Israel's defense minister, Israel Katz, said the “gates of hell will open in Gaza” if the hostages aren't released.
 “We will not stop fighting until all of our hostages are home and we have achieved all of the war goals,” he said.

-Explosions could be heard throughout Gaza, and Gaza's Health Ministry said at least 44 people were killed in the new wave of airstrikes.
+Explosions could be heard throughout Gaza, and at least 69 people were killed in the morning airstrikes, according to four hospitals that received the bodies.
 The territory's civil defense agency said its crews were having a difficult time carrying out rescue efforts because various areas were being targeted simultaneously.

 The strikes came two months after a ceasefire was reached to pause the war.
 Over six weeks, Hamas released roughly three dozen hostages in exchange for nearly 2,000 Palestinian prisoners in a first phase of the ceasefire.